 Social Justice Institute

 Every January, the Office of Multicultural Affairs sponsors a three-day leadership institute that allows students to explore how oppression impacts true equality.
-The highlight of the institute is the day-long trip to an urban center where students are able to visit an array of human and social service agencies as well as explore various cultural aspects of the city.
+The highlight of the institute is the 2 day trip to Washington, DC where students participate in service opportunities at agencies around DC dedicated to social justice work.

 As a result of their active engagement and participation in the Institute, students will be able to:

-- Takes participant from being appreciative of diversity to understanding systems that maintain oppression and privilege
+- Takes participants from just appreciating diversity to understanding systems that maintain oppression and privilege in our society.

 - Develop strong leadership and critical thinking skills.

 Participants will receive skill development and certification in facilitating workshops on the topics learned during the institute on campus and beyond!

 The program is free and open to all class years!
 Space is limited to first come first served!

 For information on the Social Justice Institute, contact the Office of Multicultural Affairs at 717-867-6235.